quicwg/base-drafts/draft-ietf-quic-http.md

   {{frame-settings}} and {{h2-settings}}.

 PUSH_PROMISE (0x5):
-: The PUSH_PROMISE does not reference a stream; instead the push stream references the PUSH_PROMISE frame using a Push ID.
+: The PUSH_PROMISE frame does not reference a stream; instead the push stream references the PUSH_PROMISE frame using a Push ID.
 See
   {{frame-push-promise}}.

 PING (0x6):
-: PING frames do not exist, since QUIC provides equivalent functionality.
+: PING frames do not exist in HTTP/3, since QUIC provides equivalent functionality.

 GOAWAY (0x7):
 : GOAWAY does not contain an error code.
 In the client to server direction,